AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-securevideodelivery.md

      s7interactivevideoviewer.setHandlers({
      "quickViewActivate": function(inData) {
        var sku=inData.sku; //SKU for product ID
-      //To pass other parameter from the hotspot, you will need to add custom parameter during the hotspot setup as parameterName=value loadQuickView(sku); //Replace this call with your quickview plugin
+      //To pass other parameter from the hotspot, you must add custom parameter during the hotspot setup as parameterName=value loadQuickView(sku); //Replace this call with your quickview plugin
       //Please refer to your quickviewer plugin for the quickview call },
   "initComplete":function() {
-      //--- Attach quickview popup to viewer container so popup will work in fullscreen mode --- var popup = document.getElementById('quickview_div'); // get custom quick view container popup.parentNode.removeChild(popup); // remove it from current DOM var sdkContainerId = s7interactivevideoviewer.getComponent("container").getInnerContainerId(); // get viewer container component
+      //--- Attach quickview pop-up to viewer container so pop-up works in fullscreen mode --- var popup = document.getElementById('quickview_div'); // get custom quick view container popup.parentNode.removeChild(popup); // remove it from current DOM var sdkContainerId = s7interactivevideoviewer.getComponent("container").getInnerContainerId(); // get viewer container component